Gelotto/cw-verdict/README.md

 ### Decide

 Only members of the jury can execute the `decide` method.
 Here, they upload the output of the trial's off-chain decision script.
-The final "juror" to execute this method puts the contract into the `has_verdict` state in which.
-Once a defined timeout period comes to an end following this point, winners can claim rewards.
-However, if a member of the jury submits output that differs from other members, the contract goes into a `hung_jury` state, and each wallet may then call the `claim` method to receive a complete refund.
+The final juror to execute this method puts the contract into the `has_verdict` state.
+After a defined timeout, during which any possible disputes may be resolved, winners can claim their rewards.
+However, if a member of the jury submits a result that differs from other members, the contract goes into a `hung_jury` state, and each wallet may then call the `claim` method to receive a complete refund.